NimaZahedi/Angular2-NodeJS-TypeScript/README.md

 This is the basic structure of project based on NodeJS and Angular2 which are using TypeScript.

 ## Usage

+1.clone this repository
+2.run in command line
 ```
-clone repository and run "node server.js" in command line!
+node server.js
 ```